 The world doesn’t make sense, so why should I paint pictures that do? – Pablo Picasso

 A large hardbound book on Pablo Picasso was in my father’s house.
-I poured over Picasso’s paintings, photos of him in his studio.
+I poured over the photos in that book, over Picasso’s paintings, photos of him in his studio.
 It seemed to me he painted just enough, just the essence of things.
-More than the paintings, I admired the photos of the artist in his studio, the walls white with cleanliness and expectancy, the stored canvases, ideas stacked like cordwood, and paint splattered easels, his casual presence, stout and thick legged in shorts and a striped shirt.
+More than the paintings, I admired the photos of the artist in his studio, the walls white with cleanliness and expectancy, the stored canvases, ideas stacked like cordwood, and paint splattered easels, his casual presence, stout and thick-legged in shorts and a striped shirt.

 After dinner, he washed our 2 dishes and the pan in which he made the meal, our two glasses, and stacked everything in the dish drainer.
 He did not believe in dishwashers.
 In the morning before I woke, he emptied the dishes from the dish rack into the cupboards and drawers, made coffee and toast and then ironed his shirt and pants for the day.
 On rare occasion when he was running late, he would ask me to iron his shirt.
 I bristled at the imposition, sulking as I ironed in the order he taught me: the collar first, then press the sleeves, then the body of the shirt.
 Resentfully.